Ngāti Raukawa–Ngāti Kahu-pungapunga War: Sources

 A detailed account of the war was published by Walter Edward Gudgeon in the 1893 issue of the Journal of the Polynesian Society, with no indication of the sources on which it is based.
 It is also recorded by Pei Te Hurinui Jones, based on oral testimony given at the Māori Land Court at Cambridge in a dispute over ownership of Waotū.
 A similar account was given by Hōri Wirihana of Ngāti Kauwhata in evidence to the Māori Land Court at Ōtorohanga on 17 August 1886.
+D. M. Stafford records Arawa traditions derived from testimony given to the Māori Land Court by Hamuera Pango and Te Rangikāheke and other unnamed sources.
 Some events are mentioned in F. L. Phillips' Nga Tohu a Tainui / Landmarks of Tainui (1989), drawing on various oral traditions.

 Background

 The Tainui confederation originally settled on the western coast of the Waikato region at Kāwhia, around 1300.
 From that point onwards, they slowly expanded inland, with the Ngāti Raukawa iwi of Tainui establishing itself around the Waipā River.
 By the mid-seventeenth century, Ngāti Kahu-pungapunga were the only non-Tainui people remaining in the Waikato region.
 According to Jones, they were a tribe of Tangata whenua ('people of the land'), who had been presented in Waikato before the arrival of the Tainui.
-According to the 1886 testimony of Hōri Wirihana, they were part of the Te Arawa confederacy.
+According to the 1886 testimony of Hōri Wirihana, they were part of the Te Arawa confederation.
+According to Waata Roore Erueti, their ancestor Kahupungapunga was the son of Manaia, brother-in-law of Ngātoro-i-rangi.

 At this time, they inhabited the upper banks of the Waikato River, from Putāruru to Ātiamuri.
 This was fairly marginal land, but it included two maunga manu ('bird mountains'), Whakamaru and Tū-aropaki (now site of Mokai Power Station), which the people of Tainui desired.